 Chances are if they’re in the Hartford County or just on the edges of Hartford County, they got their ingredients from Brew & Wine Hobby when they were homebrewers.
 We watched a lot of people going through the process of launching startup breweries, so we had a lot of people we could talk to.
 That was one of my goals with the homebrew shop—I wanted to be involved with other people watching them launch breweries.

-NP: What did you gain from their experiences launching startup breweries?
+NAN: What did you gain from their experiences launching startup breweries?

-BC: We figured out a couple things.
+BILL: We figured out a couple things.
 We saw some people launch as production breweries—which was a valuable model at the time.
 During this time period, brewing laws in Connecticut heavily favored the distributor and institutions that didn’t foster small startup brewers.
 Back then you could be a brewpub or a brewery, you couldn’t be both.

 Production breweries are fine, but they are more about the volume and less about fostering a local community around the craft.
 Some of the breweries have been able to switch gears from strictly production to onsite communities when the law change.